roystharayil/BOOTCAMP/MERN/Exercises/README.md

-## Exercises 1 - Basics of Node.js and Express.js
+## Exercises 1 - Basics of Node.js

 ### Question 1
 Create a variable called `server`, and assign an instance of an HTTP server to it.